spatie/docs.spatie.be-old/resources/views/laravel-backup/v4/taking-backups/overview.md

 php artisan backup:run --only-to-disk=name-of-your-disk
 ```

-If you only need to backup the db run:
+If you only need to backup the db, run:

 ```bash
 php artisan backup:run --only-db
 ```

-If you only need to backup the files, and want to skip dumping databases, run:
+If you only need to backup the files, and want to skip dumping the databases, run:

 ```bash
 php artisan backup:run --only-files
 ```

 <div class="alert -warning">
 Be very careful with `--only-db` and `--only-files`.
-When monitoring backups the package will not make
+When monitoring backups, the package **does not** make
-a distinction between full backups and a backup with only files or databases.
+a distinction between full backups and a backup which only contains files or databases.
+It may be the case that you will not be able to recover from a partial backup.
 </div>